Blockdaemon/agave-snapshot-gossip-client/README.md

 ### Configuration Options

+Use `--config <path>` to specify a custom config file location.
+Default is `config.toml` in the current working directory.

 | Option           | Default                   | Description                 |
 |------------------|---------------------------|-----------------------------|
 | `entrypoints`    | Testnet                   | Gossip network entry points |